robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

   --test ex* --include tag         # Match test if its name starts with 'ex' and it has tag 'tag'.
   --test ex* --exclude tag         # Match test if its name starts with 'ex' and it does not have tag 'tag'.

+.. note:: `robot:exclude` is new in Robot Framework 5.0.

+.. note:: Using variables with `robot:exclude` is new in Robot Framework 7.2.
+          Using variables with tags matched against :option:`--include` and :option:`--exclude` is not supported.

-.. note:: In Robot Framework 7.0 `--include` and `--test` were cumulative and
+.. note:: In Robot Framework 7.0 :option:`--include` and :option:`--test` were cumulative
-          selected tests needed to match only either of these options.
-That behavior caused `backwards incompatibility problems`__ and it was changed back to the original already in Robot Framework 7.0.1.
+          and selected tests needed to match only either of these options.
+That behavior caused `backwards incompatibility problems`__ and it was reverted already in Robot Framework 7.0.1.

+__ `Reserved tags`_
 __ https://github.com/robotframework/robotframework/issues/5023

 Re-executing failed test cases